iqbaltawakkal/iqbaltawakkal/README.md

 ---

-A Software Engineer specializing in Front End Web Development.
+A Software Engineer specializing in Web Development.
 Professional experience with the technologies listed in the **toolbox** below.

-I don't really use github repository as my day-to-day job, so all my public github repositories are only side project or freelance project.
+I don't really use github repository as my day-to-day job, so all my public github repositories are side project / freelance project / OSS.

 If you want to contract me on freelance project, hit me up on email iqbaltawakkal1@gmail.com.